robfatland/nexus/bash/index.md

 Many of us are accustomed to experiencing computers as physical boxes with a cable running to a keyboard and another cable running to a monitor; or as an integrated laptop.
-The transition to cloud computing is a potentially challenging process; and in particular cloud virtual machines (VMs) can be a bit incongruous.
+The transition to cloud computing is a potentially puzzling process; so this narrative begins with a view of cloud virtual machines (VMs).

 As users of the 'computer as physical object' we experience our local environment through applications that feature very smooth, elaborate graphics that operate on some local data files that reside on a local storage drive.
+(This experience includes the *server* or *cluster* model where a number of machines and distributed data storage are made available to a research team.)

 Furthermore we experience a vast network beyond our local computer as "a view of the Internet through the windows of browser tabs".
 *Now* supposing we begin to explore cloud computing due to the availability of a vast pool of computing resources.
 These we can use and pay for by the hour, so far so good.
 The